FishyFeathers/github-slideshow/_posts/0000-01-02-FishyFeathers.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
->Book are not made to be believed, but to be subjected to enquiry.
+>Books are not made to be believed, but to be subjected to enquiry.
 Use the left arrow to go back!